ishitamangroliya7/Travel_website/README.md

-This is multi-page travel website.
+This code is an HTML file that integrates PHP includes to manage reusable components such as stylesheets, scripts, and contact sections.
+It creates a responsive multi-page travel website.
 The website incorporates AOS (Animate On Scroll) animations to create captivating visual effects as users navigate through the pages, enhancing interactivity and engagement.

 Key features include: